 The best tools for implementing an employee GPS tracking policy depend on the organization’s specific needs.
 To determine which tools are best for your organization, consider the following factors.

-There are several types of tools available, including portable GPS tracking devices, fleet management software, and employee GPS tracking apps.
+There are several types of GPS tracking tools available, including portable GPS tracking devices, fleet management software, and employee GPS tracking apps.

 Portable GPS trackers for company vehicles are small, battery-operated devices that can be attached to equipment or vehicles to track their location.
 These devices can provide real-time location data and can be useful for organizations that need to track equipment or vehicles that are frequently moved.